RMTariant/OCT_MC/README.md

 f_HG: Result of the Henyey Greenstein function
 f_B: Result of the bias function
 CHANCE: Chance of the photon dying when under the weigth.
 Defined as 0.1
+Ntiss: Maximum number of tissue types.
+(Can be edited to be bigger)
 DetS: Path Length of the detected photons
 DetW: Weigth of the detected photons
 DetL: Likelihood ratios of detected photons
 DetID: IDs of detected photons (range from 1 to 512 for 512 detectors/emittors)
 c_photon: Current photon packet itteration?
+m: Indices used in for loops.

+===Path notes===
+-Added the p parameters that was missing in both the matlab script and c code.
+-Change from an time input to a number of photons input